F1 Track Stats: Dutch Grand Prix at Zandvoort

 Jim Clark has led the most laps at Zandvoort

 No one has led more laps at Zandvoort than Jim Clark.
-Clark led 370 laps at the Dutch Grand Prix over the course of his career – over double the number of any other driver.
+Clark led 370 laps at the Dutch Grand Prix over the course of his career – almost double the number of any other driver.
+Max Verstappen is second on the list, having led 200 laps here.

 Ronnie Peterson holds the record for most laps led at the Dutch Grand Prix without winning.
 He spent 74 laps at the front of the field at Zandvoort but never took a win.